Assault Lawyers in Denver Seeking Justice for Your Pain and Suffering

 - Preserve any evidence, photos, or details of the event to the best of your knowledge, including dates and locations

-There are many nuisances to assault and battery.
+Assault and battery can involve many nuisances.
 If you need legal guidance and support, call Ragab Law Firm, P.C., and our Denver criminal defense lawyers will arm you with the right solutions to move forward with confidence.